The power of space

 There is nothing random in the design process; just as there is nothing random in the universe.
 Every design decision triggers a predictable effect on the human body.

 Our body’s response to a square object (which is grounding) is different from our body’s response to a circular object (which is dynamic).
 Our body responds differently to each color, to the presence or absence of light, to the asymmetric or symmetric arrangement of objects, to natural objects or synthetic objects.
-In other words, a predictable cause and effect is attached to every single design decision, just as a predictable cause and effect is attached to every action in life.
+In other words, a predictable cause and effect is attached to every design decision, just as a predictable cause and effect is attached to every action in life.

 Once we learn the consequences attached to each design decision, we empower ourselves.
 We remove the mystery in design.
-We can create a home that improves our wellbeing.
+We create a home that improves our wellbeing.